shehza-d/teaching-web-at-SMIT-B11/01.Know-your-why/README.md

 - why learn from me (20 years old boy)
 - hadeed (try your best and don't say i could have done this or that)
 - Change your mindset of "No one else but I'm responsible for my failures"
+- Why organization like saylani though of teaching IT?
+- What's the mission of Hazrat Molana Bashir farooqi?

 ### Trust in God and pray